Apex: the pointed tip of the forewing

-There are a small number of moth species in which the females either have no wings or have under-developed wings, and thus are flightless.
+There are a small number of moth species in which the females either have no wings or have under-developed wings and are flightless.
 One example is the March dagger moth.

-Typically, moths have wings that are duller in color compared to butterflies; however, there are many species with bright colors and patterns.
-Examples of this are the Madagascan sunset moth and the Giant silkworm moth.
-The coloring of a moth’s wings plays an important role for survival, in terms of hiding from or scaring off predators.
+Usually, moths have wings that are duller in color compared to butterflies; however, there are many species with bright colors and patterns.
+Examples are the Madagascan sunset moth and the Giant silkworm moth.

 Merlin, Christine, et al. “Antennal Circadian Clocks Coordinate Sun Compass Orientation in Migratory Monarch Butterflies.”
 Science (New York, N.Y.), 25 Sept.
 2009, www.ncbi.nlm.nih.gov/pmc/articles/PMC2754321/.